 "When does a child learn

 to read?
-Many would
+Many would answer kindergarten or

 first grade.
-But
+Butresearchers have found

-children can begin to
+strong evidence that children can begin to

-learn reading and
+learn reading and writing in their

-before they go to
+earliest years, long before they go to school." -- National Institute for

 Reading: The Engine for School Success